-Fitch Ratings, Moody's Investors Service and Standard & Poor's Ratings Services, a division of The McGraw-Hill Companies, Inc., have rated the Bonds "AA," "Aa2" and "AA," respectively, based on the credit of the State.
-The State furnished the rating agencies with certain information and materials relating to the Bonds and the State which have not been included in this Official Statement.
-Generally, a rating agency bases its rating on the information and materials so furnished and on investigations, studies and assumptions made by such rating agency.
+Moody's Investors Service, Standard & Poor's Ratings Group, a division of The McGraw-Hill Companies, Inc., and Fitch Ratings have rated the 2009 Series A Certificates "Aa3", "AA-" and "AA-," respectively.
 Such ratings reflect only the respective views of such rating agencies, and any explanation of the significance of such ratings should be obtained from the rating agency furnishing the same.
 There is no assurance that any of such ratings will be retained for any given period of time or that the same will not be revised downward, suspended or withdrawn entirely by the rating agency furnishing the same if, in its judgment, circumstances so warrant.
 The State undertakes no responsibility to oppose any such downward revision, suspension or withdrawal.
-Any such downward revision, suspension or withdrawal.
-Any such downward revision, suspension or withdrawal of such ratings, or any of them, may have an adverse effect on the market price of the Bonds.
+Any such downward revision, suspension or withdrawal of such ratings, or any of them, may have an adverse effect on the market price of the 2009 Series A Certificates.